Otis Sistrunk: Personal life

 After leaving football, Sistrunk spent two years as a beer salesman.
 He was then approached about working with the Army as a civilian employee.
 He spent twelve years working at Fort Benning, Georgia.
 Sistrunk now manages Cowan Memorial Stadium at Joint Base Lewis-McChord, Washington and helps with athletic training programs.

-He also had a brief movie career, appearing as a short order cook in Car Wash (1976) and in a non-sexual role (as a police officer) in Alex de Renzy's porn film Babyface (1977).
+He also had a brief movie career, appearing as a short-order cook in Car Wash (1976) and in a non-sexual role (as a police officer) in Alex de Renzy's porn film Babyface (1977).

 His nephew Caesar Rayford, was a defensive end for the Dallas Cowboys.
 He is a distant cousin to former NFL player Manny Sistrunk.

+In 2022, the street on which Sistrunk lives was honorarily named after him by the City of Columbus, Georgia.